 The results presented in this paper are twofold.
 In Section~\ref{section:Non-Crossing Start and Target Lines} we give an $O(nm)$ time algorithm for the {\sc SPMV} problem when the start and target positions lie on two non-intersecting line segments $S$ and $T$, respectively.
-In Section~\ref{section:Crossing Start and Target Lines} we argue that when $S$ and $T$ intersect, any efficient algorithm must move the robots along a rotating line, however, we also show that there are instances where moving the robots along a rotating line does not give a running time that can be bounded using only $n$ and $m$.
+In Section~\ref{section:Crossing Start and Target Lines} we consider the case where $S$ and $T$ intersect.
+Intuitively speaking, we argue that any efficient algorithm must move the robots along a rotating line, however, we also show that there are instances where moving the robots along a rotating line does not give a running time that can be bounded using only $n$ and $m$.
 Hence, this indicates that any polynomial-time algorithm for the {\sc SPMV} problem cannot rely on a single strategy.